cbolz/summit-fy19/self-service-portal-with-cloudforms/lab/index.md

     ***Template Type:*** OpenStack Heat

     Copy and paste the HEAT Template you downloaded before into the large text area below those fields.
-Make sure you copy the entire HEAT template by opening the [RAW page](https://raw.githubusercontent.com/cbolz/partner-conference-2017-labs/master/cloudforms-service-catalog-lab/HEAT/WordPress_Native.yaml) of the file on Github.
+Make sure you copy the entire HEAT template by opening the [RAW page](https://raw.githubusercontent.com/cbolz/summit-fy19/master/self-service-portal-with-cloudforms/lab/WordPress_Native.yaml) of the file on GitHub.

     ![wordpress template](../../common/img/wordpress-heat-template.png)